 What Is Data Communication Systems Technology?

 Much of today's computer use is predicated on the ability to transfer data quickly across both small and large distances.
-If you worked in data communication systems technology, you would design and execute the structures that allow information to be transfered from computer to computer or across voice and data networks.
+If you worked in data communication systems technology, you would design and execute the structures that allow information to be transferred from computer to computer or across voice and data networks.
 Schools offering Applied Communications degrees can also be found in these popular choices.

 Data Communication Overview